netzkundig/nk-wp-react-theme/README.md

   - Theme assets should load (precache, CacheFirst).
   - Previously visited pages should render from the runtime REST cache.
   - Unvisited pages will return a 503 (expected when offline).
+ - Note: The SW only caches GET requests; admin/auth routes are bypassed.

 5) Reset caches (if needed)
 - DevTools → Application → Storage → Clear site data, and “Unregister” under Service Workers.